JosiahCraw/Tiva-Helicopter-Controller-ENCE464-/README.md

 The original demo code from Andre's repo can be found in [demo-code/](demo_code)

 ### Debugging
-Using VScode plus the cortex-debug extension will allow debugging.
+Using VSCode plus the `cortex-debug` extension will allow debugging.

 ## Authors
 -   Jos Craw <jcr124@uclive.ac.nz>